 - From the left side panel, select Turn Windows features on or off.

 - In the Windows Features dialog box, click the checkbox next to .NET Framework 3.5 (includes .NET 2.0 and 3.0).

-- Now click OK button to save the changes.
+- Now click the OK button to save the changes.
 This may take a while to complete the installation process therefore wait patiently.

 After completing the installation process, the problem should be resolved now.
 Check if the error code 0x800f081f still appears.